 - Roll each tortilla up tightly and place seam side down on a foil or parchment lined pan.

 - Spray the tortillas lightly with baking spray and bake.

 All three of our kids loved this fun and different taco.
 Yay for finding something that they will eat since they are boycotting my sweet baking.
 Of course, it's tacos, so I wasn't too worried about them not liking it.

-This taco mixture would be easy to make up in the morning, so all you had to do was fill the tortilla shells at dinner time before baking them.
+The taco mixture is easy to mix together in the morning, so all you have to do is fill the tortilla shells at dinner time before baking them.
 Any time saving tricks when the hungry monsters are begging for dinner is something I look for in a meal.

 A little bit of the filling will melt and fall out of the cheesy taco taquitos at the ends while they are baking.
 Lining your pan with parchment paper will make it easier to scoop up that filling and put it back in the ends of the rolls with a spoon, if you want.
 Or just pick it up and eat it like I did...